Experienced Legal Counsel For White Collar Crimes Charges

 - Forfeiture of assets (in bankruptcy fraud)

 The penalties for white collar crimes vary, depending on certain factors.
 For example, if you have a prior conviction, the penalties will be more severe.
 Furthermore, if the amount of money involved in the fraud is significant, the penalties will increase.
 It is important to seek experienced representation as soon as possible after your arrest.
-At the Thompson Law, our Scranton criminal defense lawyer can analyze your situation and help determine an effective legal strategy as you seek a favorable outcome.
+At the Thompson Law, Scranton criminal defense lawyer William D. Thompson can analyze your situation and help determine an effective legal strategy as you seek a favorable outcome.

 Types Of White Collar Crimes